hoodiehq/hoodie/docs/developers/CODING_STYLE.rst

     // require Node.js core modules in the 1st block (separaeted by empty line).
     // These are modules that come with Node.js and are not listed in package.json.
-    // See https://nodejs.org/api/ for a list of Node.js core modules var EventEmitter = require('events').EventEmitter
+    // See https://nodejs.org/api/ for a list of Node.js core modules. var EventEmitter = require('events').EventEmitter
     var util = require('util')